e9kwagh/lesson024/account_system/README.md

 ```bash
 pip install -r requirements.txt
 ```
-**If require change the django version as per your need in requirements.txt**
+**If require, change the django version as per your need in requirements.txt**

 **Now if you are in the Account_system and can see the manage.py run the following command**
 ```bash